rafnixschaf/iota/crates/iota-sdk/README.md

-This crate provides the Iota Rust SDK, containing APIs to interact with the Iota network.
+This crate provides the IOTA Rust SDK, containing APIs to interact with the IOTA network.

 ## Getting started